 Across the nation, thousands of women are suing drugmaker Johnson & Johnson (J&J), alleging that their talcum powder caused ovarian cancer.
 J&J has repeatedly dismissed the allegation that their best-selling talcum powder contains asbestos.
 After a series of studies have linked talcum powder to ovarian cancer, it’s easy to see why.
-An undated memo even went so far as to claim that asbestos “has never been found and it never will” (in their products).
+An internal memo even went so far as to claim that asbestos “has never been found and it never will” (in their products).
 But recent evidence in the talc trial reveals that J&J knew about tremolite asbestos risks.
 And that they have known about the asbestos risks since 1974.

 This cancer-causing substance may be the reason so many women develop ovarian cancer after consistent use.
 The new evidence may help propel existing J&J ovarian cancer cases forward.

 Talc Possibly Contaminated By Asbestos

 In 1973, the Federal Drug Administration required all talcum powders to be asbestos-free.
 Asbestos exposure has proven to cause consumers adverse health effects, such as cancer and breathing difficulties.
 Asbestos and talc develop in close proximity to one another near the Earth’s surface.
 As a result, asbestos contamination is always a risk.

 Despite the contamination possibility, J&J adamantly refuted this claim.
 But recent evidence in a document that was unsealed on September 6, 2017, states that J&J has known for decades that its talc products contain asbestos fibers.
 It indicates that in May 1974, an official at J&J’s Windsor mine in Vermont, made a statement about asbestos.
 The official recommended “the use of citric acid in the depression of chrysotile asbestos” from talc extracted at the site.
 This came only one year after the FDA ordered that all talcum powder be asbestos-free.